 Winter is, of course, the perfect time to learn all about snow.
 Read some weather books about how snow forms.
 Let your kids fill up containers of different sizes of snow and bring them inside.
-Measure how deep the snow is in the container and weight them.
-After the snow has melted measure how deep the water is and how much it weighs compare it to the snow measurements.
+Measure how deep the snow is in the container and weigh it.
+After the snow has melted, measure how deep the water is and how much it weighs and compare it to the snow measurements.

 Take a magnifying glass outside and look at snowflakes close up.
 They are beautiful jewels to look at!
 A fun activity is to practice macro photography and take photos of your snowflakes.

 7. Take An Evening Nature Walk

 Bundle up warm and head out in the evening for a quiet nature walk.
 In the winter, the skies are so clear that it’s a wonderful time to get a good look at the night sky.
 The evening is also just the right time to go for an owl walk.
 If you’re quiet and lucky, you just might spot an owl coming out on his nightly hunt.
 We have snowy owls and barn owls here, and it’s always a treat when we can get a glimpse of them.